pnp/blog/content/post/sharepoint-online-how-to-change-the-placeholder-text-in-the.md

+---
-# SharePoint Online: How to change the placeholder text in the search box
+title: "SharePoint Online: How to change the placeholder text in the search box"
+date: 2021-07-13T04:52:00-04:00
+author: "Ganesh Sanap"
+categories: []
+images:
+- images/blog/sharepoint-online-how-to-change-the-placeholder-text-in-the/sharepoint-online-how-to-change-the-placeholder-text-in-the-search-box.png
+- images/blog/sharepoint-online-how-to-change-the-placeholder-text-in-the/sharepoint-online-how-to-reset-the-placeholder-text-in-the-search-box.png
+tags: []
+type: "regular"
+draft: false

+---

 Placeholder text is the text that appears in the search box before user starts typing into it.
 The placeholder text may help your users about